-As some parents may be aware the academy was inspected by Ofsted on the 18th and 19th of April to assess whether the academy is taking effective action towards the removal of Special Measures.
-I am pleased to report that the HMI Mr S Mosley, who led the inspection, believes we are taking this effective action.
+As some parents may be aware the academy was inspected by Ofsted on the 25th and 26th of September to assess whether the academy is taking effective action towards the removal of Special Measures.
+I am pleased to report that the HMI Mr S Mosley, who led the inspection, believes we are still taking this effective action.

-The inspectors looked at a number of different areas in the academy and noted the improvements which have been made over the previous year.
-They felt the leaders and managers, at all levels of the academy, have a clear understanding of the school’s strengths and weaknesses and that we are taking appropriate actions to continue to improve our school.
+The inspectors looked at a number of different areas in the academy and noted the improvements which have been made over the last 5 months since the last inspection.
+They felt that leaders continue to use their detailed understanding of the school’s strengths and weaknesses to inform action to improve the academy.

-There are many more positives we can take from this report, however we still need to work on a few areas to ensure the school is at least “Good” at the time of our next Section 5 inspection.
-We need to ensure the excellent practice identified in the academy is shared with other areas to ensure consistency throughout the school, to improve the quality of teaching and learning.
-We need to also ensure that our whole school attendance is at least at national levels.
+There are many more positives we can take from this report, and with continued efforts to eradicate any inconsistencies we seek to ensure the school is at least “Good” at the time of our next Section 5 inspection.
+We will continue to ensure the excellent practice identified in the academy is shared to ensure consistency throughout the school and to improve the quality of teaching and learning.
+Whole school attendance needs to be at least at national levels as we move forward and the importance placed on this will continue, with no term time holidays being authorised and the issuing of fixed penalty notices for unauthorised holidays.
 Our target is for every students to have an attendance figure of 97%.
-As an academy we do not authorise any requests for holidays during term time.
 For those students whose attendance does fall (especially below 90%), we use a team of Education Welfare Officers who can support and also prosecute parents of students with poor attendance.

 A copy of our report can be found on our school website and a hard copy is available on request by emailing email@example.com.
-This report will appear on the Ofsted website on Tuesday 8th May.
-Please do not hesitate to contact us if you have any further questions or if you would like to attend our next Parental Forum meeting on Wednesday 13th June when we can update parents with our next steps.
+This report will appear on the Ofsted website on Monday 22nd October.
+Please do not hesitate to contact us if you have any further questions or would like to attend one of our Parental Forum meetings when we can update parents with our next steps.